Limnoria/Limnoria-doc/use/supybot-botchk.rst

 supybot-botchk
 ==============

-supybot-botchk is a script that comes with Supybot which restarts the bot if it quits or system reboots or anything that causes the bot to quit.
+supybot-botchk is a script that comes with Limnoria which restarts the bot if it quits or system reboots or anything that causes the bot to quit.
 It's placed to crontab so cron will run it with scheduled intervals.